Angiotensin

 Angiotensin is a peptide hormone that causes vasoconstriction and an increase in blood pressure.
 It is part of the renin–angiotensin system, which regulates blood pressure.
 Angiotensin also stimulates the release of aldosterone from the adrenal cortex to promote sodium retention by the kidneys.

 An oligopeptide, angiotensin is a hormone and a dipsogen.
 It is derived from the precursor molecule angiotensinogen, a serum globulin produced in the liver.
-Angiotensin was isolated in the late 1930s (first named 'angiotonin' or 'hypertensin') and subsequently characterized and synthesized by groups at the Cleveland Clinic and Ciba laboratories.
+Angiotensin was isolated in the late 1930s (first named "angiotonin" or "hypertensin", later renamed "angiotensin" as a consensus by the 2 groups that independently discovered it) and subsequently characterized and synthesized by groups at the Cleveland Clinic and Ciba laboratories.

 Precursor and types

 Angiotensinogen

 Angiotensinogen is an α-2-globulin synthesized in the liver and is a precursor for angiotensin, but has also been indicated as having many other roles not related to angiotensin peptides.
 It is a member of the serpin family of proteins, leading to another name: Serpin A8, although it is not known to inhibit other enzymes like most serpins.
 In addition, a generalized crystal structure can be estimated by examining other proteins of the serpin family, but angiotensinogen has an elongated N-terminus compared to other serpin family proteins.
-Obtaining actual crystals for X-ray diffractometric analysis is difficult in part due to the variability of glycosylation that Angiotensinogen exhibits.
-The non-glycosylated and fully glycosylated states of angiotensinogen also vary in molecular weight, the former weighing 53kDa and the latter weighing 75kDa, with a plethora of partially glycosylated states weighing in between these two values.
+Obtaining actual crystals for X-ray diffractometric analysis is difficult in part due to the variability of glycosylation that angiotensinogen exhibits.
+The non-glycosylated and fully glycosylated states of angiotensinogen also vary in molecular weight, the former weighing 53 kDa and the latter weighing 75 kDa, with a plethora of partially glycosylated states weighing in between these two values.

 Angiotensinogen is also known as renin substrate.
 It is cleaved at the N-terminus by renin to result in angiotensin I, which will later be modified to become angiotensin II.
 This peptide is 485 amino acids long, and 10 N-terminus amino acids are cleaved when renin acts on it.
 The first 12 amino acids are the most important for activity.